- How to adjust screen brightness in Windows 10

 - Option 4: Change Brightness Based on Your Power Plan

 Now and then, you may want to adjust the brightness of your screen.
 It is almost unavoidable.
 Doing so ensures your comfort when working on your computer.
 What’s more, it saves battery power, especially when you are on the go, and there is no place nearby to charge.

 When in a heavily lit room or a park, it is easier to see what is on your screen by increasing the brightness.
 Turning it down, on the other hand, when you are in a dim room, is a good idea for your eyes.
 There will be no glare that can give you a headache.
 So, you focus and finish the task you have at hand or even have fun on your PC.

-How to Set Up Brightness on Windows 10
+How to adjust screen brightness in Windows 10

 In this post, we will discuss different ways to change screen brightness on your Windows 10 computer.
 Apart from doing it manually, you can change the settings to allow your OS to automatically make changes.
 The modifications can be based on your power plan, battery level, or the intensity of ambient light.